 “But today’s editors need flexibility, so we added a standalone application to enable batch processing and integration with almost any other audio/video editing system.
 By giving the editor the ability to handle metadata, encoding, and decoding in their workstation, I believe the result is a simpler, consistent, and reliable Dolby E workflow which greatly enhances the listening experience.”

-Also available from Neyrinck is SoundCode for Broadcast, available for OS X and Windows platforms, which includes all the Metadata and MBWF features of SoundCode for Dolby E, but without the Dolby E Encode and Decode functions.
+Also available from Neyrinck is SoundCode for Broadcast, available for OS X and Windows platforms, which includes all the metadata and MBWF features of SoundCode for Dolby E, but without the Dolby E encode and cecode functions.

 SoundCode for Dolby E is available directly from Neyrinck.
 Windows support is promised soon.